surabhiojha12/Hospital-Management-System/README.md

 # Hospital-Management-System
-Simple Data Base project for Hospital Management with login
+Simple Data Base project for Hospital Management with login.
+Made in HTML5,CSS and PHP for User Friendly inteeractions.